fiinix/fiinix.github.io/_posts/2019/january/2018-01-13-a-series-of-fortunate-events.md

 I love playing board games---so much so that [I even designed my own][eternity].

-So this year we've played classics such as Labyrinth and more modern games, such as Pandemic: Iberia and Merchands & Marauders and enjoyed them all.
+So this year we've played classics such as Labyrinth and more modern games, such as Pandemic: Iberia and Merchants & Marauders and enjoyed them all.

 But the most memorable game was without a doubt when Lucien won his first game of chess against me.